openreview/openreview-py/docs/source/getting_data.rst

 Retrieving all Official Reviews for a conference
 -------------------------------------------------

 Like comments and submissions, reviews are also usually represented as Notes.
-Conferences often distinguish reviews written by official conference reviewers with the invitation suffix "Official_Review".
+Conferences often distinguish reviews written by official conference reviewers with the invitation suffix `Official_Review`.

 For example, the reviews in ICLR 2019 all have invitations with the following pattern::